ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 |-----|------|-----|-----|-----|
 |Non-epic|tier1 or tier3|Shared uncapped or \n Shared capped or \n Dedicated|S922 or E980|You pay for the \n combination you choose|
 |Epic|Always Tier1|Always Dedicated|Always E980|You pay for \n Shared uncapped and get \n Dedicated cores|
+{: caption="Table 2.
+Benefits on choosing to deploy a VM on epic" caption-side="bottom"}

 You get to choose to configure for epic only when you select AIX as your operating system.
 The other combinations that get selected by default are as follows: